-That’s why we have come up with a basic road map to help guide you towards your personal saving goals.
+That’s why we have come up with an essential road map to help guide you towards your personal saving goals.
 You can travel down this path, step by step, to achieve at least one of your New Year’s resolutions this year and find your own personal financial freedom.

 Let’s start with the basics:

 The first and most obvious thing you need to do is figure out why you want to save.
 What are your ultimate goals when it comes to saving money?
-In this step you need to identify exactly what it is you are hoping to achieve with this process.
+In this step, you need to identify precisely what it is you are hoping to achieve with this process.

 Here are some great tips to maximize your savings regardless of what your ultimate goals are:

-There are a myriad of tools available on the web to help you calculate how much you can afford on a monthly basis for your mortgage payment, as well as how much you’ll need for a down payment.
+There are many tools available on the web to help you calculate how much you can afford monthly for your mortgage payment, as well as how much you’ll need for a down payment.

-Debt reduction requires a different type of calculation, and there are also many calculators on line to help you with this goal.
-You’ll want to take into consideration the type of debt you’re trying to pay down, the interest rate and the amount of time it will take to pay it off completely.
+Debt reduction requires a different type of calculation, and there are also many calculators online to help you with this goal.
+You’ll want to take into consideration the kind of debt you’re trying to pay down, the interest rate and the amount of time it will take to pay it off ultimately.

 Are you repairing a roof?
 Or remodeling your home?
 There’s a world of difference between $3,000 and $30,000.
 Whatever the case, be sure to obtain estimates from reputable general contractors.
 You don’t want to go through a whole year of saving only to realize you don’t have enough.